PaperPrototype/Intro-Coding-and-Computers/2 - Fundamentals/Lecture/english.md

 As an example of ASCII, the number 77 maps to the symbol "M", all we have to do is tell the computer *when* the number 77 is representing "M"

 Here is a short list of some ASCII symbols you might be familiar with.
-Do NOT try to memorize this whole list (I don't know any programmers who have).
-You will mainly need the ASCII mappings if you made a program that has to work with the ASCII standard.
+Do NOT try to memorize this whole list (I don't know any programmers who have...
+I mean you could...).
+You will mainly need the ASCII mappings if you are making a program that has to work with individual letters and their "number".

-(For full list see the Notes)
+(For full list see the Notes, the below list was taken from the full list)

 ```
 ASCII ENCODING